gc-victor/reactive-component/README.md

 Element references provide direct, type-safe access to DOM elements in your components.
 This feature enables efficient manipulation of DOM elements while maintaining reactivity and encapsulation.

 1. Direct Element Access
-   - Direct access to DOM elements through the `refs` object
+   - Direct access to DOM elements through the `$ref` function
    - Refs are populated at runtime after the component connects to the DOM
    - Always check for a ref's existence before using it